andreagubellini/shitpostbot/README.md

 # Discord shitposter

-this discord bot scrapes random images out of N 4chan boards & N threads then dumps either an img, webm or gif to your server.
+this discord bot scrapes randomly out of N 4chan boards & N threads then dumps either an img, webm or gif to your server.

 ## Installation
 Your python env must satisfy the dependencies in `requirements.txt`, if you're using anaconda you can automatically create an env with all the correct deps using the included yml env configurator.